PartCycleTech/partcycle-api-fixtures/README.md

 }
 ```

 Ordering does not matter.
-You might notice the value `@id` in both the request and the response.
+You might notice the value `id#...` in both the request and the response.
 This brings us to the next concept - flex params.

 ### Flex Params